1958 Pacific typhoon season: Typhoon Ida

 On September 20, Tropical Storm Ida formed in the central Western Pacific.
 It moved to the west, rapidly strengthening to a 115 mph typhoon by the next day.
 On the 22nd Ida turned to the north and quickly intensified, reaching super typhoon status on the 23rd and peak winds of 200 mph on the 24th.
 Such winds are speculative, due to the lack of satellite or quality in measurements, but Ida was likely a formidable typhoon with a record low pressure (at the time) of 877 mbar.
 Ida weakened as it continued to the north-northeast, and made landfall on southeastern Honshū with winds of 80 mph on the 26th.
 It became extratropical the next day, and dissipated on the 28th to the east of the country.
 Ida caused torrential flooding to southeastern Japan, resulting in over 1,900 mudslides.
 Damage along the coastline was extensive, including two small villages that were washed away completely.
 Nearly 500,000 were left homeless, 888 were killed, 496 were injured, and 381 were missing from the storm.

 Typhoon June

 Typhoon June existed from September 20 to September 22.
-It briefly crossed the dateline similar to hurricane Patsy in the 1959 pacific hurricane season.
+Its track was somewhat similar to Hurricane Patsy in the 1959 Pacific hurricane season.